 And that’s the heart of it.

 Every supplier is navigating the same pressure to be visible and feel pushed by algorithmic demands.
-But it’s reaching a tipping point where the wedding world needs to honestly ask whether it’s serving couples with as much love as possible.
+But it’s reaching a point where something has to change.
+The wedding world needs to ask itself honestly whether it’s serving couples with as much love as possible.

 The article doesn’t have answers because this is the messy middle and I’m working through it myself.
 Instead, it’s an invitation to wedding suppliers to reflect on how we can bring more care, presence, and meaning to our couples’ weddings.
-And to you, to consider whether there’s a place for content creation at your wedding and to have this conversation with your suppliers.
+And to anyone planning a wedding, to consider whether there’s a place for content creation in your day and have this conversation with your suppliers.

 Start here